We do not yet have all the instruments needed to judge

 reinterpreting them.

-the traditional values in the ethical profile so as to find out
+traditional values in the ethical profile so as to find out which ones

-not values or because they are not perfective and ultimate ones.
+because they are not values at all or because they are not perfective and

-justice, which we have discussed already, it is particularly
+Besides love and justice, which we have discussed already, it is

 Naturalness very much behaves like love and has